futurice/vor/vor-backend/README.md

 4. To push local vor-backend to Dokku, run in the project root folder (vor):<br/>``` git push dokku `git subtree split --prefix vor-backend <your branch>`:master```

 ###Connect to Dokku Redis
-Redis is used for caching events send by different sensor devices in the network.
+Redis is used for caching events sent by different sensor devices in the network.
 To access remote Dokku redis-cli:<br/>
 1. SSH to host server<br/>